 Even though I’ve moved on from Mickey Mouse, these are still some of my favorite erasers.

-The reason why these magical Mars erasers work so well on canvases is because of how firm they are.
-It’s really easy to get a good grip on them and scrub away at your canvas without being left with a pile of eraser dust and nothing to show for it.
+The reason why these magical Mars erasers work so well on paper and canvas is because of how firm they are.
+It’s easy to get a good grip on them and scrub away at your canvas without being left with a pile of eraser dust and nothing to show for it.
+Check out the example below!

 2. Electric Erasers: Best Erasers for Canvas

 If you’ve never heard of electric erasers, you’re in for a treat.
-Electric erasers are my go-to for stubborn art materials like colored pencils and, yes, canvases.
-I’ve actually written an entire post on how to get out colored pencil stains with electric erasers that you should check out if you’ve been struggling in that department.
+Electric erasers are my go-to for stubborn pencil lines.
+I have the AFMAT electric eraser, which you can see below!

 3. Kneaded Eraser: Best Erasers for Canvas